samuelschimmel/samuelschimmel.github.io/wellness.md

 This is more heavy duty, I would use this if you're going to be out in the sun for any significant amount of time (and reapply after every 80 minutes of sun exposure).

 Fancy sunscreen: https://www.amazon.com/Roche-Posay-Anthelios-Ultra-Light-Sunscreen/dp/B002CML1XE/
 More expensive, fancier sunscreen for when you want look your best.
+Ideal for wearing under makeup.
 Also less irritating to eyes and therefore ideal for putting around your eye area.

 SPF lip balm: https://www.amazon.com/gp/product/B09GQY5SNF/ Apply this every time you apply sunscreen, and reapply more frequently than sunscreen as it will come off as you eat and drink.
 Lips are super vulnerable to skin cancer.